 For example, a person can have an attorney present, but that attorney cannot ask questions.
 To make matters worse, there are requirements under Title IX to make hearings more fair to the accused, such as that he or she must be allowed to see the allegations against him or her, but there is little to no mechanism for recourse (other than a federal lawsuit) when schools violate Title IX—and they violate it all the time.
 In addition, it is easy for someone accused to be found in violation because the standard (or burden of proof) by which an allegation must be proven is only by a preponderance of the evidence—the lowest civil standard in the State of Illinois.

 First, the standard of proof for an accuser is only by a preponderance of the evidence, which is the lowest civil burden in the State of Illinois.
 Secondly, we live in a cultural and political climate in which no one believes the accused, and all too often believes the accuser.
 Students who face or have had a Title IX hearing often face serious personal consequences from being outcast to physical attack simply because they were accused.
 This is true regardless of the outcome and, if found in violation, regardless of punishment.
-Good luck to any student who was once falsely accused of something who now seeks for the university to take action against his or her attackers.

-Finally, colleges and universities impose no punishment when accusations are proven to be false.
+Fifthly, colleges and universities impose no punishment when accusations are proven to be false.
 When an accuser makes an allegation, seeks to have another student expelled, and is proven to be a liar, higher education does not, in turn, do the correct thing, expelling that lying accuser.
 To add insult to injury, they take no action to protect those accused from reprisals either before or after a hearing.
 Last, but not least, it is possible for police to gather evidence at a Title IX hearing that is later used in the criminal prosecution of someone.

 What can happen after a Title IX hearing?